 When will the Mell Classroom Building project be complete?

-The university’s goal is to have the project completed before the start of the fall 2017 semester.
+The project will be completed before the start of the fall 2017 semester.

 Is the library open as many hours as it has been?